aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

         --set webhook.port=8443
     ```

 6. Upgrade Karpenter to the new version.
-At the end of this process, conversion webhooks run to convert the Karpenter CRDs to v1.
+At the end of this step, conversion webhooks run to convert the Karpenter CRDs to v1.

     ```bash
     helm upgrade --install karpenter oci://public.ecr.aws/karpenter/karpenter --version ${KARPENTER_VERSION} --namespace "${KARPENTER_NAMESPACE}" --create-namespace \